TheFuturoHouse.com | Latest Site News & Updates

-As always my thanks to Yves for sharing his excellent Futuro research.
-Yves original photos can be found here and here.
+As always our thanks to Yves for sharing his excellent Futuro research.
+Yves original photos can be found here

 The photo shows the interior of, presumably, the self-service section of the cafe at the Shell Gas Station on Lake Lahnajärvi where this Futuro was located and served as a part of the cafe.
 The interesting aspect of the photo is the Futuro "window treatments".

 As always Yves thanks for sharing your Futuro "finds".